contensis/contensis.github.io/docs-src/entries/workflow-states.md

 Once created, *Entries* will always have one of the following workflow states: *Draft*, *Awaiting publish* or *Published*.
 If a multilingual license is present then the *Awaiting translation* and *Not yet translated* states will also be available.

 ## Draft
-When an entry is created it is in the *Draft* state until it has been published for the first time and will be highlighted in grey.
+When an entry is created it will be in the *Draft* state until it has been published for the first time and will be highlighted in grey.

 Another indication that the item is in *Draft* is that it has no major version in its version number *e.g.* 0.6.